Trade Forex Trading

 Explanation

 Pivot points can be used in many different ways.
-Here are a few of the most commonly methods for utilizing them.
+Here are a few of the most common methods for utilizing them.

 Combined with other MetaTrader 4 Indicator techniques such as overbought/oversold MetaTrader 4 Indicators, volatility measurements, etc., the central pivot may be useful in determining the general trending direction of the market.
-Trades are only opened in the direction of the trend.
-Buy trade transactions occur only when the price is above the central point & sell trades occur only when the price is below the central point.
+Trades are only taken in the direction of the trend.
+Buy trades occur only when the price is above the central point and sell trades occur only when the price is below the central point.

-When trading price breakouts, a buy signal forms when the price breaks up through the central pivot point or one of the resistance levels (typically Resistance Level 1).
-A sell signal occurs when price breaks down through the central pivot or one of the support levels (typically Support Zone 1).
+When trading price breakouts, a buy signal occurs when the price breaks up through the central pivot or one of the resistance levels (typically Resistance 1).
+A sell signal occurs when price breaks down through the central pivot or one of the support levels (typically Support 1).

-When trading price reversals, a buy signal forms when market price moves towards a support level, gets very near to this point, touches this point, or moves only slightly through this point, & then reverses and moves back in the opposite direction.
-A sell signal forms when market price moves towards a resistance level, gets very near to this point, touches this point, or moves only slightly through this point, & then reverses and moves back in opposite direction.
+When trading price reversals, a buy signal occurs when the price moves towards a support level, gets very close to it, touches it, or moves only slightly through it, and then reverses and moves back in the opposite direction.
+A sell signal occurs when the price moves towards a resistance level, gets very close to it, touches it, or moves only slightly through it, and then reverses and moves back in opposite direction.

-Forex Stop Loss and FX Limit Profit Values Determined by Support/Resistance Levels Indicator:
+Forex Stop Loss and FX Limit Profit Values Determined by Support/Resistance Levels Forex Indicator:

-The central pivot & its support & resistance levels might be potentially helpful in determining suitable stoploss &/or limit profit placements.
-For example, if trading a long breakout above the Resistance 1 level it might be reasonable to position a stop loss order just below the central point and one or more limit profit(s) orders at the Resistance 2 &/or Resistance 3 levels.
+The central pivot & its support & resistance levels may be potentially helpful in determining suitable stoploss &/or limit profit placements.
+For example, if trading a long breakout above the Resistance 1 level it might be reasonable to position a stop loss order just below the central point and one or more limit profit(s) orders at the Resistance 2 and/or Resistance 3 levels.

 https://c.mql5.com/21/9/pro4x_pivot_lines.mq4

-Once you download the indicator.
-Open it with the MQL4 Language Meta-Editor, Then Compile the indicator by pressing Compile Button and it'll be added to your MT4.
+Once you download it open it with MQL4 Language Meta Editor, Then Compile the technical indicator by pressing Compile Button and it'll be added to your MT4.

-Note: Once you add it to your Meta Trader 4, the technical indicator has additional lines named MidPoints, to remove the extra lines open MQL4 Meta Editor(short-cut key board key - press F4), & change line 16 from:
+Note: Once you add it to your MT4, the technical indicator has additional lines named MidPoints, to remove the additional lines open MQL4 Meta Editor(shortcut keyboard key - press F4), & change line 16 from:

 To

-Then Click Compile again, and the indicator will then appear as exactly portrayed on www.tradeforextrading.com website.
+Then Press Compile again, and it will then appear as exactly illustrated on www.tradeforextrading.com website.